BERNIE SANDERS ON CHILDREN

 Very.
 Nutritious food is essential for all people but particularly growing children.
 Access to healthy, balanced food (or the lack thereof) can define a person’s life.
 In fact, undernourished kids more likely to face health issues, have trouble with cognition and academics, and develop behavioral and emotional problems.

 How many kids live in food-insecure households in America?

 During the 2015 fiscal year, 53.71 percent of discretionary spending went to the military, which amounts to $598.49 billion.
 Compare that to the $76 billion allocated to SNAP in 2014.
-Then consider estimates that 25 percent of millionaires pay less taxes than the middle-class.
-A recent study showed how lowering taxes for the wealthy can affect the economic status of a country.

 So who is receiving food stamps?

 About 45 percent of all SNAP recipients are children.
 Additionally, disabled individuals make up 19.8 percent, senior citizens count for 8 percent while adults without children who are not disabled make up for 23.6 percent.

 In other words, these are your neighbors.

 Nationally 85 percent of eligible people, but only 75 percent of eligible working poor individuals, participate in SNAP.
 The rate of participation varies by state with a range of 56 percent to 100 percent of people who are eligible participate actually participating.

 But don’t people on food stamps just buy junk food and cigarettes?

 SNAP beneficiaries can only be used to buy household foods and seeds for gardening.
 Meaning, food stamps cannot be used to buy: alcohol, cigarettes, tobacco, non-food items, supplements, medicines, hot foods, and restaurant or fast-food meals.